bwsw/cloudstack-ui/docs/source/CS-UI_Resources.rst

 Changing resources by users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the plugin is enabled, a user can change resource limits in case of the lack of resources or, alternatively, nonuse of extra resources.
-To send a request a user goes to the Resource usage panel under the *Virtual Machine* section and clicks "Update resources".
+To send a request a user goes to the Resource usage panel under the *Virtual Machine* section and clicks «Update resources».

 In the appeared modal window, a user can see resource parameters and a slider for each parameter.
 The scales are limited in accordance with the quotas set by Administrator.
 A user can move a slider within the quotas to change a resource parameter value.
-Then click "Update" to change the resource limits.
+Then click «Update» to change the resource limits.

 .. figure:: _static/RLM_User.png